ravishshardha/Project_2024/Report.md

 ### **See the `Builds/` directory to find the correct Caliper configurations to get the performance metrics.** They will show up in the `Thicket.dataframe` when the Caliper file is read into Thicket.

 We have included the metadata code mentioned in 3b in our algorithms.
+The values that we are getting in the metadata are the following:
+- Launch date of the job
+- Libraries used in our algorithm
+- Name of the cluster
+- Name of the algorithm you are using
+- The programming model used for communication which in our case is MPI
+- The datatype of input elements, which in our case is int
+- The sizeof(datatype) of input(int) elements in bytes
+- The number of elements in the input dataset/n - 2^16, 2^18, 2^20, 2^22, 2^24, 2^26, 2^28
+- The input type used for sorting("Sorted", "ReverseSorted", "Random", "1_perc_perturbed").
+- The number of processors used(MPI ranks) - 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024
+- The scalability of your algorithm.
+Either if we are doing strong or weak
+- Our group number, which is 13
+- The place where we got the source code of your algorithm

 ## 4. Performance evaluation

 Include detailed analysis of computation performance, communication performance.